gruai/koifish/README.md

 # Koifish

-**Koifish** is a c++ framework focused on efficient training/fine-tuning language model on edge devices & PC.
+**Koifish** is a c++ framework focused on sparse & 1-Bit language model.
-1. Efficient on-device training of ~1B language model.
+1. Efficient training of ~1B language models with only one GPU.
 2. Efficient fine-tuning ~10B LLMs on edge device.

 ## Features